watto-engineer/dash/doc/gitian-building.md

 ![](gitian-building/debian_install_6a_set_up_root_password.png)

-- Name the new user `debian` (the full name doesn't matter, you can leave it empty)
+- Name the new user `gitianbuilder` (the full name doesn't matter, you can leave it empty)
-- Set the account username as `debian`
+- Set the account username as `gitianbuilder`

 ![](gitian-building/debian_install_7_set_up_user_fullname.png)
 ![](gitian-building/debian_install_8_set_up_username.png)